ashishjh-bst/yagpdb-docs-v2/content/docs/tools-and-utilities/message-creator.md

 description = "Build, send, and edit messages as the bot from the control panel."
 +++

-The Message Creator is a control panel tool for composing rich messages — content, embeds, and interactive components — and sending them to a channel **as the bot**, with a live Discord-style preview.
+The Message Creator is a control panel tool for composing rich messages --- content, embeds, and interactive components --- and sending them to a channel **as the bot**, with a live Discord-style preview.
 It can also edit messages the bot has already sent, which is handy for keeping a pinned announcement, rules post, or role menu up to date without rebuilding it from scratch.

-You can find it under **Tools → Message Creator** in the control panel sidebar.
+You can find it under the **Tools** group in the control panel sidebar.

 ![Overview of the Message Creator page.](message-creator-overview.png)